waste-of-kindergarten/xpython37-v0.1/python/Doc/library/mmap.rst

-   To ensure validity of the created memory mapping the file specified by the descriptor *fileno* is internally automatically synchronized with physical backing store on macOS and OpenVMS.
+   To ensure validity of the created memory mapping the file specified by the descriptor *fileno* is internally automatically synchronized with physical backing store on Mac OS X and OpenVMS.

    This example shows a simple way of using :class:`~mmap.mmap`::